spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

     | Red Pillar Turning                        |Green Pillar Turning
     | --------------------------------------------| --
     | ![Red Pillar Turning](/img/docs/redTurning.png) |![Green Pillar Turning](/img/docs/greenTurning.png) |

-3. Steering for Pilkars
+3. Steering for Pillars:

     The car will calculate a waypoint 10cm behind the pillar and 15cm to the left or right of the pillar and steer towards this waypoint.
 If we are already to the right of a red pillar or to the left of a green pillar, the car will instead use the default case.

-4. Default Case
+4. Default Case:

     The car will check if the left wall or right wall is too close.
 If it is, it will steer away from the wall.
 If it is not, the car will try to keep its orientation aligned with the driving direction.